 8 November 2019

-The Schools (Mental Health and Wellbeing) Bill would require schools and academies to actively promote the mental health and wellbeing of their pupils.
-It would do this by amending the Education Act 2002 and the Academies Act 2010 to place this duty on schools.
-In short, the aim is to make mental health work an everyday part of school life.
+The Schools (Mental Health and Wellbeing) Bill would require schools to promote the mental health and wellbeing of their pupils by amending the Education Act 2002 and the Academies Act 2010.
+It places a duty on schools and their governing bodies to prioritise mental health and to put policies and programmes in place.
+The bill started in the Lords and is currently at its second reading stage in the Lords.

 Generated 21 February 2026